 - Alcohol intake.

 - Medication, including over-the-counter or herbal medication.
-History of illicit drugs?
+Establish whether there is a history of illicit drugs.

 - Risks of exposure to hazardous substances or radiation.